 Students must pass each EOR exam to demonstrate competency in the field of study.
-An EOR score of <70% means that the student has failed the exam and possibly the rotation.
-Upon EOR failure, students will be referred to the Student Progress Committee (SPC).
+A modified EOR score of <70% means that the student has failed the exam and will be referred to SPC.
+If an EOR is failed and has to be repeated, the student will receive a maximum of 70% for the EOR grade.
+Regardless of this eligibility, any student with a modified failure of an EOR will be referred to the Student Progress Committee (SPC).